Fangh/AI-is-making-books/index.md

 ![Nico The Dinosaur](https://m.media-amazon.com/images/W/WEBP_402378-T2/images/I/51mXXU8bFgL.jpg)

-# You are selling that ?
+# Are you selling that ?

 * I don't care about the money, every profits will be donated to GiveWell(https://www.givewell.org/) but I suspect I will get 0$.
 * It's 0.99$ but amazon is taking 65% and I received 35%.